360Recognition/Terryberry.DataProtection.MongoDb/README.md

   * This should not be a problem if your keys are being automatically generated.
   * This can be avoided by adding a KeyId field (string) to each document with the value of the id attribute of the xml key.

+#### 2.0.1

+* Documentation updates.
+* Minor performance improvements.
+* Key cleanup now requires an id attribute on the top level element of keys (this is the default behavior).

 ### Open Source Licenses

 #### Microsoft Frameworks and Libraries